Thursday, July 31, 2025

 A TERRIBLE TRAGEDY

 A history of Jackson County would be incomplete without the following narration.
-Not because it occurred within the present limits of the county, but for the reason that many of the relatives and one of the principal actors now reside within the county.
+Not because it occurred within the present limits of the county but because many of the relatives and one of the principal actors now reside within the county.

 Advertisement